 It’s interesting to note that we’ve had multiple bariatric surgery patients on the podcast talk about how they experienced a similar mindset change.

 Ever since kindergarten Britt knew and accepted that she was the fat kid.
 Her parents put her on diets at a young age.
 She started hiding food.
-As she got older hiding food turned into binging.
+As she got older hiding food turned into binge eating.
 By 8th grade she started purging.
-By high school it became full blown bulemia.
+By high school it became full blown bulimia.